AnyHooks/AnyHooks/CODE.md

 4. Is early validation performed for parameter values?
 5. Does the `--local` parameter affect only the project-level settings?
 6. Does the `--global` parameter affect only the user-level settings?
+7. Are (`-d`) and (`--debug`) options available?

 ### Automated Verification with AI

 > You are tasked with reviewing a Bash Script code to ensure it adheres to the specified coding conduct guidelines.
 Specifically, focus on parameters, their scope, default values, and validation.
 Ensure the code readability and maintainability.
 Provide a revised version of the code that aligns with these guidelines.
 > Please analyze the code to check it follows the guidelines:
-- Is the parameter name self-explanatory?
+> - Is the parameter name self-explanatory?
-- Are both short (-l) and long (--local) options available?
+> - Are both short (-l) and long (--local) options available?
-- Are default values specified for optional parameters?
+> - Are default values specified for optional parameters?
-- Is early validation performed for parameter values?
+> - Is early validation performed for parameter values?
-- Does the --local parameter affect only the project-level settings?
+> - Does the --local parameter affect only the project-level settings?
+The --local parameter must be optional and it is the default scope.
-- Does the --global parameter affect only the user-level settings?
+> - Does the --global parameter affect only the user-level settings?
+The --global parameter must be optional.
-?: [Insert Bash Script Code Here]"
+> - Are (`-d`) and (`--debug`) options available?
+[Insert Bash Script Code Here]"

 ```bash
 --arg sys_content "You are tasked with reviewing a Bash Script code to ensure it adheres to the specified coding conduct guidelines.
 Specifically, focus on parameters, their scope, default values, and validation.
 Ensure the code readability and maintainability.
 Provide a revised version of the code that aligns with these guidelines."